jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2024-11-07-cdc-local-dev/index.md

 ### Debezium Server

-The Debezium server configuration is fairly simple.
+The Debezium server configuration is fairly simple, and the application properties are supplied by volume mapping.

 ```yaml
 # docker-compose.yml